pronhubaaa/property-tycoon/GameEngine/BoardClass-Documentation.md

 This allows the game board to be initialised, tiles can be added in this way.

-- ####randomiseCards(CardType): Void
+- #### randomiseCards(CardType): Void
-*Parameters*: None
-*Returns*: Void
+*Parameters*: The card type e.g. 'opportunity knocks' or 'pot luck' *Returns*: Void

-This method randomises the oppertunity knocks and pot luck cards at the start of a game.
+This method randomises the opportunity knocks and pot luck cards at the start of a game.

 ---